DylanLRPollock/Monkey-Head-Project/README.md

 ```

 You can also use the provided cross-platform installer, which automatically
+initializes git submodules, installs the `pygpt-MHP` package, and detects your
-detects your operating system and invokes the appropriate setup script:
+operating system to invoke the appropriate setup script:

 ```bash
 python installer.py